JunkieLabs/react-elasticsearch-dashboard/things_to_check.md

 - Implement proper error handling and logging to diagnose issues with data retrieval or aggregation.

+### Device Monitor Check

+- if one device's last received timestamp matches with 2 hours +/- with current time, then, that device is connected state.

+- if one device's last received timestamp is less than 168 hours +/- with current time, then, that device is active state.

+- if one device's last received timestamp is greater than 168 hours +/- with current time, then, that device is inactive state.

 ## Dummy Auth API

 - Remember that the Dummy Auth API is for development and testing purposes only.
 Replace it with a robust authentication system in future.